pveller/ecommerce-chatbot/recommendations/README.md

 First, head over to the [Adventure Works Moltin](https://github.com/pveller/adventureworks-moltin) and run [the script](https://github.com/pveller/adventureworks-moltin/blob/master/recommendations.js) that will generate the data you need to feed the recommendation engine.
 I didn't re-create historical transactions as orders in Moltin so the script will use the original source data to build the recommendation model.

-You should now have two files somewhere in `path`:
+You should now have two files alongside your Adventure Works catalog:

 * `recommendations-catalog.csv` - product catalog with attributes
 * `recommendations-usage.csv` - the list of historical purchases